deepmodeling/tbplas/doc/source/tutorial/prim_complex.rst

 Here ``cell`` is the diamond-shaped primitive cell. ``lat_sc`` is the conversion matrix of lattice vectors.
-By changing the conversion matrix we can reshape the primitive cell to different shapes, which is particular useful for constructing twisted hetero-structures.
-We will show it in a separate tutorial.
+By changing the conversion matrix we can reshape the primitive cell to different shapes, which is particular useful for constructing hetero-structures.
+We will show it in :ref:`hetero_model`.

 .. rubric:: Extend rectangular cell